SHRISTI-125/E-commerce-Sales-Dashboard/README.md

 <h4>
-  <h3>Key Features</h3>
+  <h3>Key Features</h3><br>
-  Sales Overview: A high-level overview of total sales, profit, and quantity sold.
+  Sales Overview: A high-level overview of total sales, profit, and quantity sold.<br>
-  State-wise, City-wise Sales: Analysis of sales performance across different cities of different states.
+  State-wise, City-wise Sales: Analysis of sales performance across different cities of different states.<br>
-  Profitable Items: A bar chart that shows which items that are contributing most to the overall profit.
+  Profitable Items: A bar chart that shows which items that are contributing most to the overall profit.<br>
-  Profit Analysis by Month: This chart tracks the monthly profit trends, helping identify which months were most profitable.
+  Profit Analysis by Month: This chart tracks the monthly profit trends, helping identify which months were most profitable.<br>
-  Quarterly and State-wise Filtering: Users can dynamically filter the data by quarter or by state to get more granular insights.
+  Quarterly and State-wise Filtering: Users can dynamically filter the data by quarter or by state to get more granular insights.<br>
-  Payment Mode Breakdown: A pie chart showing payment modes.
+  Payment Mode Breakdown: A pie chart showing payment modes.<br>
-  Customer-wise Quantity: Analyze the sales by top customers.
+  Customer-wise Quantity: Analyze the sales by top customers.<br>

 </h4>